 1. Foam rolling

 We know, it hurts, but trust us on this.
 Stretching is great, but foam rolling is even better for loosening up tight connective tissue around your muscles and joints.
-After your run and before you stretch, grab your foam roller and spend a few minutes rolling out the following areas: hip flexors (the front of your hips) and quadriceps, IT band, glutes and hamstrings.
+After your run and before you stretch, grab your foam roller and spend a few minutes rolling out the following areas: hip flexors (the front of your hips) and quadriceps, glutes and hamstrings.
 For each tissue group, spend about 90 seconds slowly rolling up and down and effectively tenderizing that tissue that contracts with your muscles.

 After you’ve finished foam rolling, do the following four yoga poses to target the four sides of your hips and leave you feeling good as new.